 - A lack of empathy for others

-Can Someone Have Both Borderline and Narcissistic Personality Disorder?
+Can Someone Have Both Borderline + Narcissistic Personality Disorder?

-It’s possible for someone to have both borderline personality disorder and narcissistic personality disorder.
-When a person meets the criteria for both at the same time, it’s known as comorbidity or dual diagnosis.
+It is possible for an individual to have both borderline personality disorder and narcissistic personality disorder.
+When an individual meets the criteria for both conditions simultaneously, it’s known as comorbidity or dual diagnosis.

 Can a Person Have BPD With Narcissistic Features or Vice Versa?